nobl9/terraform-n9-export-aws/README.md

 desc pipe nobl9_data_pipe;
 ```

-Add to Terraform variables as previous (e.g. to file `input.auto.tfvars`) ARN of SQS queue from Snowflake where
+8. Add to Terraform variables as previous (e.g. to file `input.auto.tfvars`) ARN of SQS queue from Snowflake where
 notification about a new file in S3 will be sent.

 ```hcl
 snowflake_sqs_notification_arn = "<notification_channel>"
 ```

-Execute apply, for the last time
+9. Run the `apply` command for the last time.

 ```bash
 terraform apply
 ```

-From now on, data from every file exported by Nobl9 to the dedicated S3 bucket should be available automatically in Snowflake
+  From now on, the ata from every file exported by Nobl9 to the dedicated S3 bucket should be available automatically in the Snowflake
 database `nobl9_slo`.

-An example query to execute on data
+ - An example query to execute on data:

 ```sql
 select distinct